Where to Find the Best Patios and Outdoor Dining in Boston

 High Street Place

-Boston’s newest food hall boasts cool new tastes like Tenderoni’s Pizza, Dive Bar, and Bubble Bath—three new concepts from Orfano and Sweet Cheeks celeb chef Tiffani Faison—a cocktail bar called Daiquiris and Daisies, a craft-beer taproom called Alewives, Mediterranean fare by Hum’oveh, fried chicken sandwiches by Haley Jane’s, Gracenote Coffee, and so much more.
+Boston’s newest food hall boasts cool new tastes like Tenderoni’s Pizza, Dive Bar, and Bubble Bath—three new concepts from the Sweet Cheeks celeb chef Tiffani Faison—a cocktail bar called Daiquiris and Daisies, a craft-beer taproom called Alewives, Mediterranean fare by Hum’oveh, fried chicken sandwiches by Haley Jane’s, Gracenote Coffee, and so much more.
 Situated in the Financial District, High Street Place offers shaded, sleek, and welcoming outdoor dining for all your power lunching needs.

 Chef Tim and Nancy Cushman’s offbeat izakaya Hojoko is a Fenway-side spot for sushi, ramen, sake, and cocktails.
 It boasts a poolside patio thanks to its location at The Verb Hotel, as well as outdoor seating out front.
 Reservations are available.

 New Newton Centre neighborhood favorite Jinny’s Pizzeria comes from chef Lydia Reichert and her partners at nearby Sycamore.
 The pies start with flavorful, slow-fermented dough and high-quality toppings and are blistered to perfection.
 No matter how you feel personally about Hawaiian pizza, we think Jinny’s ham-and-roasted pineapple Luau was absolutely meant for the patio.
-Outdoor seating (like all dining-in at Jinny’s) is first-come, first-served.
+Outdoor seating is dog-friendly, and (like all dining-in at Jinny’s) is first-come, first-served.